Harshkumar62367/web3-eventbrite-frontend/README.md

 ### Fork and clone the repo from Github to work with it locally

-1. Click the "Fork" button

-2. In your account's forked github repo, click the "Code" button and copy the repo link.

-3. Open your terminal.
+1. Open your terminal.

-4. CD into the repo
+2. CD into the repo

-5. Install dependencies `npm i`
+3. Install dependencies `npm i`

-6. Run the development server
+4. Run the development server

 ```bash
 npm run dev